coltranetorres/coletorres.github.io/README.md

 ### Projects
 LLM-Driven Sales Analytics
-- Developed a successful proof-of-concept (POC) demonstrating the potential of large language models (LLMs) to generate data-driven sales insights, potentially reducing the time sales leaders spend analyzing sales data by up to 50%.
+- Developed and sold a successful LLM-powered POC via Watsonx.ai, generating data-driven sales insights and a 10% sales profit increase, proving its potential to significantly reduce analysis time for sales leaders by up to 50%.